dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Minimal Acceptable System.md

 Need to be able to create new processes.
 Things like `fork`/`exec` or follow your own convention.

-Need to also be able to create new threads.
+Need to also be able to create new threads. ❗

+#### Blocking Constructs ❗

 Do not force user processes to spin (e.g. give them constructs so that they can receive signals or interrupts).

+This means you need to solve race conditions that could occur between process resource contention.
+There are creative ways to approach this; things like `futex` in Linux ("very ugly abstraction but it works").

-#### Prevent Spin Locking ➕
+#### Detect Spin Locking ➕

 Detect when a process is spinning and make it yield.

+#### Copy-on-Write ❗

+We **need** to be able to copy-on-write because doing things like forking can be very expensive.
+May as well share memory until we need to change anything.
+Then, we *incrementally* copy our memory.

+This shows up in executables (you're *usually* not changing executable code), forks, dynamic linking/loading.

+#### Signals ❗

+Need a way to be able to handle and send signals to programs that are running on the machine.
+Usually very easy — essentially an interrupt but instead of hardware to kernel, it is kernel to user space.

+UNIX systems have a (not-so-great) legacy system of handling signals.

+### Dynamic Linking ❗

+Need to have dynamic linking for shared libraries.
+Need them to work efficiently.

+This happens at **link time**.
+As such, it exists in the final executable as a reference or stub to the dynamically linked library.

+➕ Preferably find a way to make sure that the shared libraries get mapped to the same addresses so the TLB doesn't need to be fully flushed.

+Additionally, we need to ensure that each process using a dynamically linked library has its **own copy** of the variables and stack and heap of the library.
+This ensure the processes are not able to modify other system memory.

+This is a place you want to use [[Minimal Acceptable System#Copy-on-Write ❗|copy on write]].

+#### Dynamic Loading ❗

+User program should itself decide to load in a library during runtime, using an API from the OS similar to UNIX's `dlopen`.